 2015 opened with Nabucco and Halka at Warsaw Opera, followed by Der fliegende Holländer (Daland) at the New National Theatre in Tokyo, Nabucco at Israeli Opera, Prince Igor (Galitsky) at Mariinsky in St. Petersburg, Don Giovanni (Commendatore) at Arena di Verona, and Don Carlo (Grande Inquisitore) at Bayerische Staatsoper Munich.
 He sang a concert version of Thomas’s Hamlet with the Russian National Orchestra, The Haunted Manor (Zbigniew) in Warsaw, and Don Carlo (Filippo II) at Bolshoi in Moscow.
 He debuted at Madrid’s Teatro Real as Sarastro in Die Zauberflöte, and at the Opéra Bastille in Paris as Sparafucile in Rigoletto.
 Moreover, he sang Nabucco in Warsaw, Boris Godunov in Poznan, Aida (Ramfis) at Arena di Verona, and Verdi’s Requiem at the Gewandhaus Leipzig conducted by M° Roberto Abbado.

-Season 2016-17 opened with Lucia di Lammermoor and Lohengrin (Heinrich der Vogler) at the Opéra Bastille in Paris, followed by Don Carlo at Opernhaus Zürich (Grande Inquisitore) and at the Bolshoi (Filippo II), and Rigoletto at the Dutch National Opera.
+Season 2016-17 opened with Lucia di Lammermoor and Lohengrin (Heinrich der Vogler) at the Opéra Bastille in Paris, followed by Don Carlo at Opernhaus Zürich (Grande Inquisitore) and at the Bolshoi (Filippo II), Rigoletto at the Dutch National Opera, Nabucco at Arena di Verona.

-His future plans include Aida (Ramfis) at Teatro Real in Madrid and at Arena di Verona, Die Zauberflöte and Turandot in Warsaw, Nabucco at Arena di Verona, as well as a concert version of Simon Boccanegra at the Concertgebouw.
+Plans in season 2017-18 include Aida (Ramfis) at Teatro Real in Madrid and at Arena di Verona, Die Zauberflöte and Turandot in Warsaw, The Maid of Pskov at the Bolshoi, as well as a concert version of Simon Boccanegra at the Concertgebouw and Verdi’s Requiem with the Basque National Orchestra.

 He appears frequently in Italian theatres, where he has sung Colline in La bohème at the Arena di Verona and at the Teatro Maggio Musicale Fiorentino, Count Rodolfo in La Sonnambula at the Teatro Verdi in Trieste, King Mark in a new production of Tristan und Isolde at the Teatro dell’Opera in Rome, Oroveso in Norma at the Teatro Comunale in Bologna, Wurm in Luisa Miller at the Teatro Regio in Parma and the Teatro Comunale in Modena, Don Basilio in Il barbiere di Siviglia at the theatres of Bari, Palermo and Piacenza, and Timur in Turandot at the Puccini Festival in Torre del Lago.